k3s-io/docs/docs/datastore/cluster-loadbalancer.md

 ## Nginx Load Balancer

 :::warning
-Nginx does not natively support a High Avaliability (HA) configuration.
-If setting up an HA cluster, having a single loadbalancer node will reintroduce a single point of failure.
+Nginx does not natively support a High Availability (HA) configuration.
+If setting up an HA cluster, having a single load balancer in front of K3s will reintroduce a single point of failure.
 :::

 [Nginx Open Source](http://nginx.org/) provides a TCP load balancer.
 See [Using nginx as HTTP load balancer](https://nginx.org/en/docs/http/load_balancing.html) for more info.